 Gallagher Residential Services: Gallagher homes offer a range of supportive housing options throughout the Baltimore area to allow each resident the option of independence and participation in community life that they are capable of attaining.

-Gallagher Services for Individuals with Intellectual Disabilities: We provide an array of services, care, training, and therapy for adults with intellectual disabilities.
+Gallagher Services for Individuals with Intellectual Disabilities: We provide an array of supports and services adults with developmental/intellectual disabilities.

 Head Start Consultation: Head Start Consultation provides behavioral consultation and mental health referral services to children and families in Baltimore City, Harford, and Carroll Counties.